drecali/drecali/README.md

 Organizer/host from May 2020 to present.

 When I moved to Seoul after 1 year of hosting FCC Ulsan events, I was surprised the FCC Seoul group was on a 3-year hiatus despite being in a world-class city in a technological powerhouse, so I resumed meetups following proper local social distancing policies.
 At FCC Seoul, I met a lot of great people.
 The meetups and community have helped me and others find better jobs, change careers, or discover the joys of coding.
-I still run the weekly IRL meetups and two co-admins help run the Discord community which was created by one of them.
+I still run the weekly IRL meetups while two co-admins help run the Discord community which one of them created.

 <details>